Clarity BD

 Yes.
 You need people - good ones.
 The mistake is assuming the choice is between people and systems.

 There is no debate: poorly designed sales systems interfere with selling.
 But they don’t have to.
-Well-designed systems protect, codify, and propagate effective behavior so results are produced by design, not by individual capability.
+Well-designed systems support people to authentically shine.
+Good systems are structural and light, guiding conversations around value and utility without scripts or awkward procedures.

 They anticipate common interactions to reduce friction and cognitive load, freeing reps to be authentic, present, and connected.
-Good systems are structural and light, guiding conversations around value and utility without scripts or awkward procedures.
+They incorporate field-proven research, identify what works, then

 Organizations have leverage across three dimensions: